-There are various ways to help transit vehicles avoid congestion delays and travel faster, including managed lanes, traffic signal preemption, special intersection design, and preferred loading and parking locations (King County Metro 2021).
-These strategies increase operating efficiency (since transit vehicles can carry more passengers in a given period of time) and make transit more competitive with automobile travel.
+There are several ways to increase transit travel speeds including more frequency (reducing waiting delays), dedicated bus lanes and other transit priority treatments (English 2025; King County Metro 2021).
+These strategies make transit more competitive with driving which increases ridership and reduces traffic problems, and they increase operating efficiency (since transit vehicles can carry more passengers in a given period of time) which reduces costs.
 Impacts: Transit priority provides direct benefits to current transit users, and will typically shift 4-30% of current automobile trips to transit or vanpools, depending on conditions.
 The greater the time savings, the more mode shifting is likely to occur.
 Pratt (1999) provides detailed discussion of the travel effects of busway and HOV facilities.